 The risk of having an abdominal hernia increases with age because the older you get, the weaker your abdominal wall muscles become.

-If the hernia grows and becomes impossible to push back in, it’s called an incarcerated hernia.
-When this happens, there is a risk that the blood supply to the protruding gut may be cut off.
-This is then called a strangulated hernia, which is a serious complication that requires urgent surgery.
+If the hernia grows and becomes impossible to push back in, it’s called an incarcerated or irreducible hernia.
+When this happens, there’s a risk that the blood supply to the protruding bowel or fatty tissue may be cut off.
+This is then called a strangulated hernia, which is a serious complication that needs urgent surgery.

 It’s vital that you get medical help immediately when you have a hernia and it becomes incarcerated, especially if: